๐Ÿ” Intro to Semantics and Pragmatics

 Why This Matters

 Semantic roles are the backbone of how linguists analyze who does what to whom in any sentence.
-When you're tested on semantics and pragmatics, you're not just being asked to label sentence parts—you're being asked to demonstrate that you understand the underlying relationships between entities and events.
+When you're tested on semantics and pragmatics, you're not just being asked to label sentence parts.
+You're being asked to show that you understand the underlying relationships between entities and events.
 These roles reveal argument structure, verb classification, and the cognitive frameworks we use to interpret meaning across languages.

 Doers and Feelers: Roles That Initiate or Experience

-Some semantic roles describe entities that have some form of involvement with an event—either by causing it or by mentally registering it.
-The key distinction here is volition and control: Agents act deliberately, while Experiencers undergo internal states without necessarily controlling them.
+Some semantic roles describe entities that have some form of involvement with an event, either by causing it or by mentally registering it.
+The key distinction is volition and control: Agents act deliberately, while Experiencers undergo internal states without necessarily controlling them.

 Agent

-• Requires intentionality, which distinguishes Agents from entities that cause events accidentally or automatically
+• Requires intentionality, which is what distinguishes Agents from entities that cause events accidentally or automatically.
+If someone trips and knocks over a vase, they aren't really acting as an Agent because there's no deliberate choice involved.

 Experiencer

-• The entity that perceives, feels, or undergoes a psychological state—found with verbs like "fear," "enjoy," "believe," and "see"
+• The entity that perceives, feels, or undergoes a psychological state.
+You'll find this role with verbs like fear, enjoy, believe, and see.

-• Lacks volitional control over the experience, distinguishing it from Agent even when grammatically similar
+• Lacks volitional control over the experience, which distinguishes it from Agent even when the two look grammatically similar.

-Compare: Agent vs. Experiencer—both can be animate and appear as subjects, but Agents control their actions while Experiencers undergo mental states involuntarily.
-If an FRQ asks you to distinguish roles with perception or emotion verbs, Experiencer is your answer.
+Compare: Agent vs. Experiencer: both can be animate and appear as subjects, but Agents control their actions while Experiencers undergo mental states involuntarily.
+If a question asks you to distinguish roles with perception or emotion verbs, Experiencer is your answer.

 Affected Entities: Roles That Undergo Change